-ADJOURNMENT

-With no further business to come before the Committee, Dr. Susan Whealler Johnston, Chair, adjourned the meeting at 10:29 a.m.
+ADJOURNMENT With no further business to come before the Committee, Dr. Susan Whealler Johnston, Chair, requested a motion to adjourn.
+Mr. Marcus so moved, Ms. Chachra seconded, and the motion was unanimously approved.
+Meeting adjourned at 12:04 p.m.